keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ### Too many client projects

 I realized that juggling multiple client projects and outsourcing development work isn’t my cup of tea.
-This requires way too much client, people, and project management. [^1]
+This requires way too much client, people, and project management. [^3]

-[^1]: To my credit, I think I've become a pretty decent manager in the past few years.
+[^3]: To my credit, I think I've become a pretty decent manager in the past few years.
 But I don’t want to be a _manager_—I want to be a _developer_.

+#### Too many questions

 Why have I felt the need to accept so many client projects?

 What's wrong with working on a single project at a time?

-Is it because I think client projects are [scarce](/hello-scarcity-mindset/), and therefore I better feast while I can?
+Do I think client projects are [scarce](/hello-scarcity-mindset/), therefore I better feast while I can?

-**How much is required for one to feast?**
+How much is required to feast?

+---

+Questioning my actions helped me uncover my motives and predispositions.
+I learned more about myself and why I was on the path that I was on.

+I realized a few things:

-I'm not immediately interested in building a creative studio or managing anything larger than myself for the time being.
-This means I don't need to work multiple client projects.
+- I'm not immediately interested in building a creative studio or managing anything larger than myself.
+- I can afford to live working on a single project at a time.
+- I can always scale up if I want or need to.

+These realizations helped me decide to work on only a single project at a time.

-Instead, I can work on a single project at a time that I'm passionate about and put 100% of my professional energy into it.
+I can work on a project I'm passionate about and put 100% of my professional energy into it.

+That sounds great.

 ### Finding the right challenge